Simulation by Rounds of Letter-to-Letter Transducers: Deciding Existential Round Simulation

-We then proceed to define the ``redundant products'', which are the product automata mentioned above, that serve to unify the types between $\cT_1$ and $\cT_2$.
-In \cref{obs:redundant_product,obs:redundant_product_for_perm_automata} we formalize the connection of these products to the transducers $\cT_1,\cT_2$.
-We then define the type profiles mentioned above, and prove in \cref{lem:type_profile_bound} that they exhibit a semilinear behaviour.
-Finally, in \cref{lem:profile_equality_to_simulation} we prove that when two redundant-product automata have the same type profile, then the containment mentioned above can be shown.
-We conclude by combining these results to obtain \cref{thm:bound_on_k}.
+We then proceed to define the redundant product automata mentioned above, which serve to unify the types between $\cT_1$ and $\cT_2$.
+In~\cref{obs:redundant_product,obs:redundant_product_for_perm_automata} we formalize the connection of these products to the transducers $\cT_1$ and $\cT_2$.
+Then, we formally define the type profiles and prove in~\cref{lem:type_profile_bound} that they exhibit a semilinear behaviour.
+Finally, in~\cref{lem:profile_equality_to_simulation} we prove that when two redundant product automata have the same type profile, then the containment mentioned above can be shown.
+Combining these results, we obtain~\cref{thm:bound_on_k}.
+A flow diagram for the proof is illustrated in~\cref{fig:flow}.